Theon Greyjoy: A Dance with Dragons

 Ramsay's torture leaves Theon with some of his toes, fingers and teeth missing.
 The trauma of this torture causes Theon to lose much of his body weight, and turns his hair white.
 Psychologically broken, he is forced to assume the identity of Reek.
 When Roose Bolton begins to lead his forces back to the North, Ramsay (who has since been legitimised as a Bolton) forces Theon to convince the Ironborn garrison holding Moat Cailin to surrender, but flays them regardless.
-Theon is forced to give away Jeyne Poole (who is posing as Arya Stark) at her wedding to Ramsay, who later sexually abuses both Theon and Jeyne.
+Theon is forced to give away Jeyne Poole (who is presented as Arya Stark) at her wedding to Ramsay, who later sexually abuses both Theon and Jeyne.
 Theon later encounters Mance Rayder (disguised as Abel the bard) and his spearwives, who ask for his help in freeing “Arya Stark”, having been sent by Jon Snow.
 When the alarm is raised, Theon jumps from Winterfell's battlements with Jeyne and is captured by Mors Umber, who sends him to Stannis Baratheon's camp several days' ride away.
 There he is reunited with Asha, who initially does not recognise him.